Cray-HPE/docs-csm/upgrade/scripts/sls/expert_mode.md

 1. The task is to map named subnets into IP subnet ranges based on required and desired constraints, and develop `--cmn-subnet-override` parameters from the mapping.

     * Another immediate constraint is to preserve NCN IP addresses for the CAN as it is transformed into the CMN.
-NCNs are in the `boostrap_dhcp` subnet and review of SLS data confirms that NCNs were previously in a range that fits into the new `Remaining subnet` of `10.103.11.0/27`.
+NCNs are in the `bootstrap_dhcp` subnet and review of SLS data confirms that NCNs were previously in a range that fits into the new `Remaining subnet` of `10.103.11.0/27`.
     * Generally another desired constraint is to make the service IP address pool allocated to `metallb_address_pool` as large as possible.
 After removing NCNs from the previous step, the next largest subnet is `10.103.11.64/26`; this will be assigned to `metallb_address_pool`.